A LONG STORY

 Luigi Cinerari dies, a few years after his brother Pietro.
 There are many difficulties, but the Cineraris have "demolition in their blood" and a passion for the demolition profession in their DNA.
 Gianfrancesco, Andrea, Stefano and Emilio Cinerari, although very young, had already made their bones in the company; they inherited a solid thirty-year business and decided, together, to take over the reins, open to the new rules of Quality (after Tangentopoli) and the new European Market, which requires adaptation to new operating and safety standards, new procedures and new laws.

-The demolition of old factories became selective: the planners decided to keep the historical facades and other valuable "industrial archaeology" elements.
-Armofer started to "plan" the demolition work together with its clients.
-The work becomes technically complex, for example when façade retention is required (the former Cantoni textile factory in Legnano).
+The demolition of the old factories becomes selective: the planners decide to keep the historical façades and other valuable elements of 'industrial archaeology'.
+Armofer starts 'planning' demolition work together with its clients.
+The work becomes technically complex, for example when only the historic façades of the former Cantoni textile factory in Legnano need to be preserved.

-Large-scale projects, one after the other, behind Porta Genova in Milan, between Via Tortona, Via Stendhal, Via Savona and Via Tolstoj.
-While the factories gave way to fashion and art for a new Milan, Armofer increasingly refined its intervention procedures in the delicate, sensitive and crowded contexts of the city centre, equipping itself with the best technologies available.
+Major interventions, one after the other, behind Porta Genova in Milan, between via Tortona, via Stendhal, via Savona, via Tolstoj.
+While factories give way to fashion and art for a new Milan, Armofer is increasingly refining its intervention procedures in sensitive, sensitive and crowded inner-city contexts equipped with the best technology on the market.

 Verona, Samoter.
 Armofer celebrates its first 50 years of activity with an elegant stand at the international exhibition.
 It is the year of memorable worksites such as the demolition of the Excelsior Hotel Gallia in Milan or the demolition with explosives of the Aler buildings in Pieve Emanuele.
 Armofer has 55 employees.